GenAI Arcade

 This experiment reveals something important: there’s no such thing as “neutral” AI.
 By default, most AI systems reflect the cultural patterns of their training data, which skews heavily toward certain regions and demographics.

 When AI gives you an answer, it’s not just providing information—it’s presenting that information through a particular cultural lens.
-Understanding this helps us recognize both the limitations and possibilities of AI communication.
+Understanding this helps us recognise both the limitations and possibilities of AI communication.

 Reflections